l3l3jones/group2_project_git/README.md

 ### Movies API

-We have used the  OVIES API to allow users of the site to search for movie recommendations based on various searches.
+We have used the  TMDB API to allow users of the site to search for movie recommendations based on various searches.

 We made use of the [The Movie DB API](https://api.themoviedb.org/3) documentation to learn how to fetch data from the API.
 The documentation also allowed us to amend our request to only fetch the fields we plan to use on the site.
 This reduces the amount of data returned and will speed up server processing.